 To get to the west end of the trail from US 195 near Pullman, WA, take State Route 270 for 3.4 miles (following signs to remain on SR 270), and turn south (right) onto Bishop Blvd.
 (From the east, Bishop Blvd. is at the first light going into town.)
 After approximately two blocks, turn left into a small parking area.
 The trail begins at Bishop Blvd.
 Parking in Pullman is available at the Quality Inn lot or on Derby St. near Koppel Farm.

-To get to the east end in Moscow, take SR 270 into Moscow and turn north at Perimeter Road and park in the Palouse Mall shopping center parking lot.
-Cross back over SR 270 and turn west onto the path.
-All of the property to the south of SR 270 is part of the University of Idaho and is closed to public parking.
-To get to the west end, take SR 270 into Pullman and turn south on Bishop Boulevard, the first light going into town from the east.
-Turn left in about two blocks into a small parking area.
-The trail begins at Bishop Blvd.
+To get to the Moscow, ID, trailhead from US 195 near Pullman, WA, take SR 270 (Idaho SR 8) approximately 11 miles into Moscow.
+Turn north (left) at Farm Road, and park in the Palouse Mall parking lot.
+Cross back over SR 8, and go west onto the path.
+All property to the south of SR 8 is part of the University of Idaho and not available for public parking.